-You can use the configuration in Figure 1 to effectively drive 3A to 6A to the MOSFET gate, but there are a couple of drawbacks that a gate driver integrated circuit (IC) can rectify related to board space, system design complexity, and noise immunity.
+You can use the configuration in Figure 1 to effectively drive 3A to 6A to the MOSFET gate, but there are a couple of drawbacks that a gate-driver integrated circuit (IC) can rectify related to board space, system design complexity, noise immunity and thermal protection.

 Board space and system design complexity

-One common place where you need a gate drive circuit is the PFC stage.
-In the example layout of a PFC solution with a level-shift, shown in Figure 2, the design requires 17 discrete components and 0.84in2 (or 542 mm2) of printed circuit board (PCB) space.
+One common place where you need a gate-drive circuit is in the PFC stage.
+In the example layout of a PFC solution with a level shift shown in Figure 2, the design requires 17 discrete components and 0.84in2 (or 542mm2) of printed circuit board (PCB) space.

 Figure 2: PFC solution with only discrete components

-In contrast, the same design using a gate-driver IC (Figure 3) such as the UCC27517 to drive the MOSFET gate requires only five total components and occupies only 0.33in2 (or 212 mm2) of PCB space.
+The same design using a gate-driver IC (Figure 3) such as the UCC27517 to drive the MOSFET gate requires only five total components and occupies only 0.33in2 (or 212mm2) of PCB space.

 Figure 3: PFC solution using the UCC27517 MOSFET gate driver